fluescher/cascld-kubernetes/04-networking-ingress/readme.md

 `minikube ip`

-and then try to access that ip:
+and then try to access that ip from your machine:

 `curl -i <ip>`